-The three elements described above make up the gross global Economic value, which in 2015 amounted to € 2,649.3 million.
-This value, minus the value of amortization, appreciation and write-downs, constitutes the net global Economic Value, which in 2015 came to € 2,511.1 million and was up by approximately 7% on 2014.
+The three elements described above make up the gross global Economic value, which in 2018 amounted to € 2,859.2 million.
+This value, minus the value of amortization, appreciation and write-downs, constitutes the net global Economic Value, which in 2018 came to € 2,654.9 million.

 (Millions of euros)

 |Gross Global Economic Value||2,859.2||2,822.4||2,694.1||2,649.3|

 |Amortization, depreciation and write-downs||204.3||176.7||129.2||138.2|